kierandidi/kdidi_webpage/_drafts/dim_red.md

 Repulsive forces are a bit more complicated.
 There have been many different approaches such as Barnes-Hut t-SNE and FFT-accelarted interpolation-based t-SNE, but the newest one whose interpretation will become important later on is called NCVis (2020) and is based on noise contrastive estimation and negative sampling.

+technical part done, now parameters/usage of the algorithm
+- perplexity: large values often impractical due to memory constraints.
+Much smaller does not make sense, so in most practical applications you cannot change perplexity.

+- uniform affinity with k=15 is very similar and speeds up computation.
+Gaussian affinities in high-dim. space are atually not important.

+- low-dimensionality similarity kernel: t-SNE paper says Cauchy kernel deals with crowding problem (Heavy-tailed kernel is a bit more permissive and allows some of the neighbours to be a bit further away than they should, relaxing the crowding problem).
+One can see Gaussian kernel (SNE, overcrowding problem) as t-distr. with infinite degrees of freedom and Cauchy kernel (t-SNE) as t-distr. with 1 degree of freedom; then you can move between these.
+VISUALISE THIS?
+KOBAK ET AL 2020.
+Heavier tailed kernels emphasize fine cluster structure and often create subislands with meaningful substructure like different handwritings of numbers in the case of MNIST.

+- role of initialisation: big role since loss function has many local minima and t-SNE often struggles to preserve global structure (designed as local neigbourhood method, early exaggeration was one way to deal with that).
+KOBAK AND LIBEMANN 2021
+-> always use informative initialisation, e.g. PCA to converge to a better local minimum (though not guaranteed to be the global minimum).
+-> strong early exaggeration approximates Laplacian Eigenmaps (parametric method, Linderman Steinerberger 2019), visually slowly unwrapping in the case of circle toydata

+- Tasic 2018 dataset.
+Three main types of cells: inhibitory neurons, excitatory neurons and non-neural cells in mouse cortex (these three clusters can be seen in PCA, but not by default in t-SNE due to missing of global structure with random initialisation).

+- used in 2019 paper of Kobak and Berens 2019: if initialised with PCA, we get correct global structure

+- Böhm et al 2020: what if we keep early exaggeration on and do not switch it off after some time?
+Results in attraction-repulsion spectrum with some interesting intermediary embeddings, again identifying substructures due to increased attractions.
+Continuous structure emphasised in exaggeration kept on, discrete structures in data emphasided when data is turned off.
+UMAP for example is on this spectrum and corresponds to intermediary exaggeration (analysis of UMAP loss function confirms this: UMAP has stronger attractive forces).

+- Cao et al 2019, Kobak and Berens 2019.
+Bigger dataset with sc-transcriptomics of mouse embryogenesis (2million cells, UMAP/t-SNE with exaggeration gives structures with continuity emphasis, e.g. one megacluster with neural cells).
+Tradeoff between continuity and discreteness (higher attraction emphasises continous submanifolds, higher attraction emphasis different discrete structures).

 # Resources: